CeeDee Lamb Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Season Stats

-- Lamb has grabbed 74 passes for a team-high 1,006 yards and six touchdowns.
-He has been targeted 114 times and averages 67.1 yards per game.
+- Lamb has hauled in 74 catches for 1,006 yards, best on his team, and six touchdowns.
+He has been targeted 114 times, and averages 67.1 receiving yards per game.

-- So far this season, 19.7% of the 580 passes thrown by his team have gone Lamb's way.

-- Lamb (10 red zone targets) has been the recipient of 11.5% of his team's 87 red zone pass attempts.
+- With 10 targets in the red zone this season, Lamb has been on the receiving end of 11.5% of his team's 87 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Lamb's matchup with the Cardinals.